TOAST-DOCS/RDS-FOR-MARIADB/en/console-guide.md

 ![rds_planed_migration_1](https://static.toastoven.net/prod_rds/planned_migration_alarm/image1_en.png)

-### 2. Make sure to close any application programs that are running on the database instance.
+### 2. Make sure you close any application programs that are running on the DB instance.

 It is recommended to take appropriate measures so as impact on relevant services can be limited.
 Nevertheless, if impact on service is inevitable, contact NHN Cloud Customer Center to be guided further.

-### 3. Select a database instance for maintenance, click migration, and click OK on window asking of migration.
+### 3. Select a DB instance for maintenance, click migration, and click OK on window asking of migration.

 ![rds_planed_migration_2](https://static.toastoven.net/prod_rds/planned_migration_alarm/image2_en.png)

 ### 4. Wait until database migration is over.

-If instance status remains the same, try ‘Refresh’.
+If instance status remains the same, try 'Refresh'.

 ![rds_planed_migration_3](https://static.toastoven.net/prod_rds/planned_migration_alarm/image3_en.png)

 While migration is underway, operation is not permitted.
-An abnormal closure of database instance migration shall be automatically reported to administrator, and it such case, you’ll be contacted by NHN Cloud.
+An abnormal closure of DB instance migration shall be automatically reported to administrator, and it such case, you'll be contacted by NHN Cloud.